lunchboxer/nedstack-bun-template/README.md

 DB_URL_DEV=file:./database/dev.sqlite
 ```

-Create the first admin user with `npm run seed`
+Create the first admin user with `bun run seed`
-Run the server with `npm run dev`.
+Run the server with `bun run dev`.

 Open [http://localhost:3000](http://localhost:3000) in your browser.

+The production server uses brotli to serve static files.
+So you'll need to run `bun run compress` to update the static compressed files.

+## Going further

+An in-memory session store is used for simplicity, but I would not recommend it on an app with a lot of traffic or complexity.
+A lot of people use Redis.

 ## **License**